 Once at the top of the strawberry ski lift, we had our first glimpse of Sunshine Meadows and our destination.
 It didn't look that far, but looks are deceiving in a world of white.
 And it was certainly a world of white.
 We couldn't believe how much snow was in the meadows and plastering the peaks all around.
 Fatigue looked very snowy and Mel right away stated that the west / south slopes looked dangerously wind-loaded.
 Raff and I weren't ready to admit 'defeat' yet so we began our trek to Citadel Pass.
 The snow was extremely supportive and this didn't change all day, even with a strong sun.
 The temps stayed cool (for May 1st!) so that helped.
 We couldn't help but notice that nothing had slid on any of the surrounding peaks as we skied through the meadows and this was starting to make us a bit concerned, especially with a warm sun baking the slopes.

-[Our first glimpse of the Sunshine Meadows area with Fatigue and Citadel in the far distance left of center and Quartz Hill at right of center. ++]
+[Our first glimpse of the Sunshine Meadows area with Fatigue, Golden and Citadel in the far distance left of center and Quartz Hill and Ridge at right of center. ++]

 The trail to Citadel Pass runs along the west (right) side of the meadows, close to Quartz Hill before making a turn for the pass.
 This is to avoid unnecessary height loss, but doesn't avoid all height loss.
 From just under Quartz Hill you lose quite a bit of elevation before gaining it all back to the pass.
 This section takes a lot longer than you'd think.
 We ended up swapping our skins on and off 3 or 4 times because of the rolling terrain.
 I think some kick wax would help tremendously here.

 [Mel follows the skin track as I glance back at Sunshine and The Monarch at left.]